behnazkhoshnood/tadig-restaurant/README.md

     - **Order pages**

-      This sections consist of two food menu headers on top and the bottom of the section to make the navigation easier throughout the order pages.
-These pages also consist of the list of dishes with their image, description and ingridients guide.
+      These sections consist of two food menu headers on top and the bottom of the section to make the navigation easier throughout the order pages.
+These pages also consist of the list of dishes with their image, description, and ingredients guide.

    - **Reservation page**

-     This section consist of a form for reservation.
+     This section consists of a form for reservation.

    - **Rate US page**

-     This section consist of a form for review and feedbacks.
+     This section consists of a form for review and feedback.

 - ### **Skeleton**